sheffield-bioinformatics-core/wrangling-genomics/_episodes/04-variant_calling.md

 > ## Exercise
 >
 > Suppose we wanted to download fasta files for all chromosomes numbered 1 to 22.
-Can you suggest a for loop to download all these files? *You do not need to execute the loop as it will take too long to complete*
+Can you suggest a for loop to download all these files?
+How would you then joing the files together into a single file? *You do not need to execute the loop as it will take too long to complete*
 >
 >> ## Solution
 >>